Skip to main content

 Notes

-• Token rotation stays inside the approved pairing role set and approved scope baseline for that device.
-A stray cached token entry does not grant a new rotate target.
+• Token rotation and revocation stay inside the device’s approved pairing role set and scope baseline.
+A stray cached token entry does not grant a token-management target.

-• For paired-device token sessions, cross-device management is admin-only: remove, rotate, and revoke are self-only unless the caller has operator.admin.
+• For paired-device token sessions, cross-device management (remove, rename, rotate, revoke) is self-only unless the caller has operator.admin.

-• If pairing scope is unavailable on local loopback (and no explicit --url is passed), list/approve can use a local pairing fallback.
+• If pairing scope is unavailable on local loopback and no explicit --url is passed, list/approve can fall back to local pairing state.

 Token drift recovery checklist

-Use this when Control UI or other clients keep failing with AUTH_TOKEN_MISMATCH or AUTH_DEVICE_TOKEN_MISMATCH.
+Use this when Control UI or other clients keep failing with AUTH_TOKEN_MISMATCH, AUTH_DEVICE_TOKEN_MISMATCH, or AUTH_SCOPE_MISMATCH.

 1. Confirm current gateway token source:

-1. Rotate operator token for the affected device:
+3. Rotate the operator token for the affected device:

-1. If rotation is not enough, remove stale pairing and approve again:
+4. If rotation is not enough, remove the stale pairing and approve again:

-1. Retry client connection with the current shared token/password.
+5. Retry the client connection with the current shared token/password.

 Notes:

-• Normal reconnect auth precedence is explicit shared token/password first, then explicit deviceToken, then stored device token, then bootstrap token.
+• Normal reconnect auth precedence: explicit shared token/password first, then explicit deviceToken, then stored device token, then bootstrap token.

 Related: